Palmer penguins and discrete predictors

 Plotting parameters.

-We don’t have one distribution for each of our unknown numbers: we have thousands.
+We don’t have one value for each of our unknown numbers: we have thousands.
 We need to get a sense of what these possible values mean scientifically.
 An excellent way to do this is by making as many pictures as possible.
 We will start with making plots of specific parameters.

 We can look at the distributions easily using the bayesplot package.

-bayesplot::mcmc_hist(draws, pars = "mu")
+bayesplot::mcmc_hist(normal_bill_dep_samp, pars = "mu") +

 `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-bayesplot::mcmc_hist(draws, pars = "sigma")
+bayesplot::mcmc_hist(normal_bill_dep_samp, pars = "sigma") +

 `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 Notice that the distributions do not have the same shape as the prior– this is particularly true for \(\sigma\).
-This shows an important point: the prior distribution does not determine what the posterior looks like.

-ggplot(aes(x = sigma)) +
+ggplot(aes(x = values)) +

 Posterior predictions: the easy way to check your model